brodycj/leb/README.md

 integers, 64-bit integers, and arbitrary-length buffer (taken to be a bigint-style representation in little-endian order).

-The 64-bit integer form requires a special note: Because JavaScript can't represent all possible 64-bit integers in its native number type, the 64-bit decoder methods return a `lossy` flag which indicates if the decoded result isn't exactly the number represented in the
+The 64-bit integer variants require a special note: Because JavaScript can't represent all possible 64-bit integers in its native number type, the 64-bit decoder methods return a `lossy` flag which indicates if the decoded result isn't exactly the number represented in the